Chart Color Schemes

 Murdoch - Kardinya has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects likely impacting the area.
-Notable projects include Kardinya Park Shopping Centre Redevelopment, New Women and Babies Hospital, Kardinya Rise Estate, and North Lake Road - Winterfold Road Intersection Upgrade.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 11 projects that are expected to impact the area.
+Notable projects include the Kardinya Park Shopping Centre Redevelopment, Kardinya Rise Estate, North Lake Road - Winterfold Road Intersection Upgrade, and New Women and Babies Hospital.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.